Photography-Embedded Literature – Before 1970

 Max Aub.
 Jusep Torres Campalans.
 NY: Doubleday & Co., 1962.
 Translated from the 1958 Spanish original by Herbert Weinstock.
 A fictional biography of an artist who was a friend of Pablo Picasso during his Barcelona and Paris years, before decamping to Chiapas, Mexico.
 The book contains reproductions of (very mediocre, Picasso-esque) artworks purportedly by Torres Campalans and three photographs.
 The photographs supposedly show his mother, his father and the artist himself with Picasso.
 This last photographs is a photo-collage created by the well-known Spanish artist Josep Renau.

 Marguerite Yourcenar.
 Memoirs of Hadrian.
 NY: Farrar, Straus & Giroux, 1963.
-This now classic novel written in the form of a letter to Hadrian’s successor, Marcus Aurelius, contains a number of b&w photographs of sculptures, bas-reliefs, coins, and, of course, Hadrian’s Wall.
-I feel sure they are meant as illustrations in the traditional way in which images relate to text in in non-fiction books.
+This now classic novel written in the form of a letter to Hadrian’s successor, Marcus Aurelius, contains numerous b&w photographs of sculptures, bas-reliefs, coins, and, of course, Hadrian’s Wall.
+I feel sure they are meant as illustrations in the traditional way in which images relate to text in non-fiction books.
 Every edition of Memoirs since the first has included an extensive “Bibliographical Note” and “Reflections on the Composition of Memoirs of Hadrian” by Yourcenar, neither of which touch upon the issue of including photographs in the book.

 Salvador Elizondo.
 Farabeuf, o La Crónica de un Instante.
 Guaymas: Editorial Joaquín Mortiz, 1965.
 A sado-erotic novel widely thought of as a masterpiece of Mexican literature, inspired both by Georges Bataille and the Nouveau Roman of Alain Robbe-Grillet and others.
 Farabeuf consists of shuffled and repeated scenes involving Dr. Farabeuf (a real-life famous 19th century French surgeon), a nurse/nun, a starfish, a Ouija board, one or more mirrors, and a house in Paris.
 The book contains a single photograph, a truly gruesome image of a Chinese woman being publicly tortured during the Boxer Rebellion, along with several small reproductions of images from one of Farabeuf’s surgical manuals and some Chinese characters.